Jack Zelig

 "Big" Jack Zelig (May 13, 1888 – October 5, 1912) was an American gangster and one of the last leaders of the Eastman Gang.

 Biography

-Born Selig Harry Lefkowitz in the Lower East Side of Manhattan in New York City, New York, Zelig was a well-known pickpocket and thief by age 6.
+Born Zelig Zvi Lefkowitz on the Lower East Side of Manhattan in New York City, New York, Zelig was a well-known pickpocket and thief by age 6.
 He was a member of Crazy Butch's pickpocket gang before joining the Eastman Gang in the late 1890s.

 Rising up the ranks, Zelig sought control over the fragmented Eastman Gang in 1908, after "Kid Twist" (Max Zwerbach) was murdered by a rival.
 Zelig's crew had more than 75 members, including satellite gangs such as the Lenox Avenue Gang in Harlem, led by "Gyp the Blood" (aka Harry Horowitz).
 During this period, when ethnic Jewish gangsters became predominant in the gang, Zelig was also known as "The Big Yid".